jwellman1307/GAM305_Team_One_FPS/README.md

 - Choose a method for assigning and reporting on specific task items.
   - Trello Project Board

-//End of Moddule Two Project Log//
+//End of Module Two Project Log//

 Module Three Project Log Q&A:

 - How will you test objects, levels, and games during the development cycle?
 Develop a schedule and include:
   - Playtest: Alpha Release
     - The alpha release will contain the basic level design of the game.
 Testing will include player, enemy, and weapon functionality along with basic concepts of menu designs along with preliminary win/lose conditions.
-Alpha Release will also introduce the frist two enemies into the game, so testing will be done on the enemy AI as well.
+Alpha Release will also introduce the first two enemies into the game, so testing will be done on the enemy AI as well.
 See QA schedule for full log of deliverables and QA test plan for individual testing components prior to Alpha release.
   - Demo: Beta
-    -T he beta release will contain all the content of the alpha release in addition to an additional room, addiitonal enemy AI, full textured environment with sound, and a minimap system.
+    -T the beta release will contain all the content of the alpha release in addition to an additional room, additional enemy AI, full textured environment with sound, and a minimap system.
 The additional enemy AI will spawn additional viruses.
 The QA testing plan will also include the testing of functionality on the spawner viruses along with a textured environment with sound.
 See QA schedule for full log of deliverables and QA test plan for individual testing components prior to Beta Release.
   - Code Release: Final Release
     - The final release will be the polished version of the game.
 All concepts will be functions should be bug free and a full regression testing will be down.
 See QA schedule for full log of deliverables and QA test plan for individual testing components prior to Final release.